 Enter up to six (6) stories per category.

-Video entries are limited to ten (10) minutes with the exception of the Documentary category which can be up to thirty-five (35) minutes, the Best Multimedia Package category, which has no time limit, and the Multimedia Journalist of the Year category, which has no time limit.
+Video entries are limited to twelve (12) minutes with the exception of the Documentary category, the Best Multimedia Package category and the Multimedia Journalist of the Year category.

 - News Story